elliotperviz/cmms/qm/4-si/README.md

   xmgrace abo_DS3_EBANDS.agr
   ```

+  You should see that the energy (y-axis) is in eV.
+Internally, Abinit uses Ha (Hartree) for energy, but the .agr script (which is a default output provided by Abinit) automatically performs the unit conversion.

+  Another useful feature of this script is that the Fermi level is pre-subtracted from the energy eigenvalues, such that the Fermi level lies at 0 eV.
+This allows us to see immediately whether the Fermi level coincides with a real state and to understand the electronic nature of the material (conducting, semi-conducting, insulating etc.).

   We can further customise the visualisation to add relevant labels.
 In the `xmgrace` window:
   - Navigate via the tasbar to the "Axes" window<br>
     Plot -> Axis properties